 Genetic divergence of four diploid D genome species

 The transcript sequence polymorphism analysis contributed to understanding the evolutionary diversity and conservation at the transcriptomic level in four D-genome diploid cotton.
 The RNA-Seq data were used for sequence polymorphism discovery and 7,374-404,737 SNPs were identified in different libraries (Table S2).
 More than 59% of SNPs have a transition type.
 On account of the datasets was obtained by transcriptomic sequencing, the chromosomal distribution of more than SNPs in introgenic region.
 Of note is the observation that about 9% SNPs were identified in the intergenic regions of GD1, GD3, and GD8, representing a new genic region in other D-genome species.
 Libraries of GD5 (G. raimondii) have a fewer number of SNPs as compared to the other three species.
 In general, transcriptomes of GD5 samples should have the same genome with a reference genome.
 Although the transcriptome of GD5 samples and reference genome was very similar to each other (<1 SNP per Kb of most genes), some SNPs were observed between GD5 and the reference genome, suggesting that there existed in differences in the leave′s transcriptome among plants of the same donor material.
 A total, 3, 2651 genes were expected to have high functional effects by SNPs in four diploid D-genome kinds of cotton.
-Go ontology (GO) enrichment analysis showed that a high number of the genes were highly involved in various processes such as the oxidation-reduction, stress response, protein modification, and protein phosphorylation.
-It has been demonstrated that abiotic stresses have played an important role in driving the transcriptional diversity among the four cotton species (Table S3).
+Go ontology (GO) enrichment analysis revealed that a large number of genes were enriched in oxidation-reduction process, protein modification process, stress response, and protein phosphorylation, it is suggested that abiotic stresses have played an important role in driving transcriptional diversity among four species (Table S3).
 On the contrary, it is also noticeable that 8,402 genes have no SNPs function-effect, including many housekeeping genes such as (Tubulin, ribosomal protein, and glycolytic enzyme-coding genes).
 A total of 8,402 genes were involved in several biological pathways including photosynthetic electron transport chain.
 We used Neighbor-joining methods to construct a phylogeny tree of four species base on transcriptomic data (Figure 2A).
 And, the principal component cluster was performed to observe the relationship between four species (Figure 2B).
 A modest number of SNPs separate them among four species (< 5 SNPs per kb of most of the genes).
 The datasets of the same species almost overlap with each other.
-G. thurberi showed closer relationships with G. trilobum has previously been demonstrated.
+Consistent with the previous study, G. thurberi showed closer relationships with G. trilobum.

 Transcriptome De novo assembly